 - Provide a signed written statement from a professional.

-- Send your completed application, supporting documents, written professional statement and payment by mail or fax.
+- Send your completed application, supporting documents, written professional statement and payment (if required) by mail or fax.
 Or visit Vital Statistics or drop them off at Access Nova Scotia.

 How long it takes